-Parkland Florida Massacre Is The Eighteenth School Shooting Incident In Just The First 45 Days Of 2018
+Parkland, Florida Massacre Is The Eighteenth School Shooting Incident In Just The First 45 Days Of 2018

 — CNN (@CNN) February 15, 2018

 The recent shooting at Stoneman Douglas High school in Southern Florida was perpetrated by a 19-year-old student named Nikolas Cruz.
-The gunman, who was recently expelled from the high school in Parkland, opened fire on students and teachers on the hallway inside the school after he deliberately set off the fire alarm.
+The gunman, who was recently expelled from the high school in Parkland, opened fire on students and teachers in the hallway inside the school after he deliberately set off the fire alarm.
 The suspect reportedly entered the school wearing a gas mask and was seen carrying several smoke grenades.

 At least 17 dead in Florida high school shooting https://t.co/MUelEXHgfb via @ReutersTV pic.twitter.com/WD2j8ZHevD